July 30, 2013

 University safety programs

 USC safety programs are established to secure and protect the safety, health, and well-being of the university community, and to meet local, state, and federal regulatory standards.
 Programs that require communication on specific hazards include the Hazard Communication Program, the Chemical Hygiene Plan, and the Bloodborne Pathogens Program.
-All USC safety programs are accessible at the Environmental Health and Safety (EHS) web page.
+All USC safety programs are accessible at the Environmental Health and Safety (EHS) website.

 Communication about hazards